What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Methodology

-Prior to our analyses, we performed L1 normalisation on the source token attributions so that the attribution scores sum to 1 , followed by four pre-processing steps: (1) we remove the target referent token [e.g., \textit{counselor}] to focus on contextual cues, (2) we remove end-of-sentence tokens </s> from our analysis, even though they were among the most salient tokens, as we are interested in mostly \textit{content} words, (3) we remove punctuation marks and a limited set of stopwords, such as articles and determiners ("", a, an, the, this, that, these, those), for the same reasoning, and (4) we merge sub-word tokens and add their individual attribution scores, as was done in \citet{manna-etal-2025-paying}.
+Prior to our analyses, we performed L1 normalisation on the source token attributions so that the attribution scores sum to 1, followed by four pre-processing steps: (1) we remove the target referent token [e.g., \textit{counselor}] to focus on contextual cues, (2) we remove end-of-sentence tokens </s> from our analysis, as we are interested in mostly \textit{content} words, (3) we remove punctuation marks and a limited set of stopwords, such as articles and determiners ("", a, an, the, this, that, these, those), for the same reasoning, and (4) we merge sub-word tokens and add their individual attribution scores, as was done in \citet{manna-etal-2025-paying}.

-After the prprocessing steps, we implement the following four approaches to analyse saliency of input tokens from different perspectives and compare selected input tokens with human annotations for saliency.
-These approaches can be exemplified by looking at Figure \ref{fig:example_sent23}, which shows source words and their normalised attribution scores, from highest to lowest, for the following sentence: ``It will also give the scotch maker a way to engage more deeply with a \textit{consumer} who might otherwise just toss that bottle away and never be heard from again", where the target referent is \textit{consumer}.
+After the preprocessing steps, we implement the following four approaches to analyse saliency of input tokens from different perspectives and compare selected input tokens with human annotations for saliency.
+These approaches can be exemplified by looking at Figure \ref{fig:example_sent23}, which shows source words and their normalised attribution scores, from highest to lowest, for the following sentence: ``It will also give the scotch maker a way to engage more deeply with a \textit{consumer} who might otherwise just toss that bottle away and never be heard from again'', where the target referent is \textit{consumer}.

+\paragraph{Approaches for Effectively Measuring Attribution Levels [RQ1]} We leverage the following four approaches to measure attribution level: